Clinical UM Guideline

 |L1850||Knee orthosis, Swedish type, prefabricated, off-the-shelf|

-Prefabricated knee braces, also known as off-the-shelf knee braces, are manufactured in standard sizes.
-According to the HCPCS codes, off-the-shelf models are described as custom-fitted.
-These braces are custom-fitted only to the extent that the individual is fitted to a limited selection of sizes (i.e., small, medium, large) and only require measurements and a sizing chart for fitting.
-A prefabricated knee brace may be initially fitted by an orthotist and involve simple adjustments.
-A prefabricated knee brace may be trimmed, bent, molded (with or without heat), or otherwise modified for use by the individual.
+Prefabricated knee braces, also known as off-the-shelf knee braces, are manufactured in standard sizes and require only minimal adjustments.
+These braces are custom-fitted to the extent that the individual is fitted to a limited selection of sizes (that is, small, medium, large, extra-large) and only require measurements and a sizing chart for fitting.
+A prefabricated knee brace may be modified by an individual with expertise with minimal adjustments that have been assembled, bent, trimmed, molded, or otherwise customized to fit the specific person.
 A custom-fitted, prefabricated knee brace should not be confused with a custom-made knee brace.

 Different radiographic grading systems have been used to classify the degree of osteoarthritis of the knee joint in symptomatic individuals.
 The Ahlbäck classification and Kellgren and Lawrence grading systems outlined in Table 1. are used to describe the severity of articular cartilage changes associated with osteoarthritis.
 These grading systems can be used to determine if an individual with osteoarthritis is a candidate for a knee brace.

 Table 1.
-The Ahlbäck classification of radiographic knee OA of the tibiofemoral joint and the Kellgren and Lawrence grading system (Ahlbäck S, 1968; Kellgren JH, 1963)
+The Ahlbäck classification of radiographic knee OA of the tibiofemoral joint and the Kellgren and Lawrence grading system (Ahlbäck, 1968; Kellgren, 1963)

 |Grade 1 Doubtful||Minute osteophyte, doubtful significance|